broadinstitute/cromwell/docs/backends/TES.md

     * Type: String (ex: "4 GB" or "4096 MB")
 * `disk` defines the amount of disk to use.
     * Type: String (ex: "1 GB" or "1024 MB")
+* `preemptible` defines whether or not to use preemptible VMs.
+    * Type: Boolean (ex: "true" or "false")

 If they are not set, the TES backend may use default values.